ct2034/auckbot_sim/README.md

     *No rule to make target /usr/lib/x86_64-linux-gnu/libGL.so*<br/>
     create a link to the correct location of the library `sudo ln -s /usr/lib/libGL.so /usr/lib/x86_64-linux-gnu/libGL.so`
     - The folders rtabmaplib and rtabmap should both be located in the src folder of your workspace

+## Running

+You will need probably *(at least)* 3 terminal windows:
+- To start the simulation run `roslaunch auckbot_gazebo auckbot_mudcircle.launch`. *Note that the UI of gazebo is switched off by default.
+Edit the launchfile to change this.* <br/>
+- The basic navigation can be started with `roslaunch auckbot_navigation amcl_move_base.launch`. <br/>
+- A preconfigured version of rviz can be started with `roslaunch auckbot_navigation rviz.launch`.
+In rviz you can know set navigation goals which will initiate the movement of the robot towards these.<br/>